Once upon a time and not so long ago, blogs looked like blogs and websites looked like websites. You could easily tell the difference.

 This will tell you if the site runs on WordPress or not.

-Note: If you do not see “wp-content” within the source code, it does not mean that this is not a WordPress site.
+Note: If you do not see “wp-content” within the source code, it does not necessarily mean that you are not looking at a WordPress site.

-As the point of this article is to help non-technical users, however, we have listed below a number of easier ways to check if your website is powered by WordPress other than searching the source code.
+As the focus of this post is to help non-technical users, however, we have listed below a number of easier methods you can use to check if your site is powered by WordPress other than looking through the source code.

 Ask Your Webmaster

-While this may seem like the most logical thing to do, many website development agencies, for whatever reason, will build their clients a website and not tell them it’s WordPress.
+While this may seem like the most obvious thing to do, a number of website development companies, for whatever reason, will build their clients a website and not tell them it’s been built with WordPress.

-If you used a website developer or got somebody else to build your website, just ask your developer or whoever built your website if the website runs on WordPress.
+If you hired a website developer or got somebody else to build you a website, just ask your developer or whoever built your site if your website has been built with WordPress.

 That was simple, huh?

-Okay … what if you can’t reach the person who looks after your website, or what if you’ve come across a site that you really like while browsing online and want to know if it was built using WordPress?
+Okay … what if you can’t get in touch with your website developer, or what if you’ve come across a site that you really like while browsing online and you want to know if it was built with WordPress?

-If the site uses a WordPress theme and the website them template has not been modified, you can often find a “Powered by WordPress” message displayed below the footer section of the site …
+If the site uses a WordPress theme and the them template has not been modified, you will often see a “Proudly powered by WordPress” notice displayed at the bottom of the site …

 If the simple methods above aren’t helpful to you, here are some other ways of telling whether a site was built using WordPress or not …

-Online Tools That Tell You If A Website Is Built With WordPress
+Online Tools That Tell You If A Website Has Been Built With WordPress

-Here are a couple of tools that will tell you if the website uses WordPress or not, and what themes or plugins the site uses …
+Here are a couple of sites that will tell you if a particular website uses WordPress or not, and what themes or plugins the site uses …

-Is It WordPress? is a free online tool that can tell you if a site uses WordPress or not.
+Is It WordPress? is a free tool that tells you if a site runs on WordPress or not.

-Using this tool is really quite simple.
-Just enter the address of the website into the URL field and click the button next to it.
+Using this site is super easy.
+Just type in or paste in the address of the website into the search field and click the button.

-The tool will go through the URL pages and tell you if the site was built using WordPress, and if so, it will even tell you which version of WordPress it is currently using …
+It will then go and search through the URL and tell you if the site was built using WordPress, and if so, it will even tell you which version of WordPress the site is currently using …

-If the site was not built using WordPress, you will see a message like the one below …
+If the site is not a WP-powered web site or blog, you will see a message similar to the one below …

 To visit this site, go here: